 With almost three years of occupational therapy experience under my belt, I have a diverse set of clinical skills.
 I have sought out additional certifications, leadership opportunities, and experiences apart from the norm.
 OT inspires me and makes me realize genuine progress can come from hard work and kindness.
-I would rather no other profession than the one I have chosen.
-However, the realities of service delivery admittedly hit me hard after graduation.
+However, the realities of service delivery admittedly came as a challenge after graduation.
 That's when I started looking at alternative occupational therapy jobs.

 Healthcare overall is a difficult paradigm to adjust to.
-OT school provides you with all the encouragement and tools you think you will ever need, and it lights the fire within most therapists to enter the working world and make the changes they wish to see.
-Sadly, this fire may dim for some once entering a typical clinical job, as the image of OT in the working world is different than that portrayed in school.
-Productivity standards are rigorous and ever-increasing, opportunities for career development may be few and far in between, insurance forces your focus to be on quantity of therapy provided rather than quality of interactions, and facility restrictions may limit the type of therapy you implement.
+OT school provides you with the encouragement and tools you will need to be successful and lights the fire within most therapists to make an impact.
+However, for some, this fire may dim once entering a typical clinical job.
+Ever-increasing, opportunities for career development may be few and far in between, insurance forces your focus to be on the quantity of therapy provided rather than the quality of interactions, and facility restrictions may limit the type of therapy you implement.
 Sometimes these restrictions even limit the breadth of a creative and adaptive OT’s mind.

-If you are currently having some of these same thoughts, I ask you to please not feel discouraged.
-There are many non-clinical roles which use an OT’s expertise, but in different ways.
-These are good options if you are looking to avoid the pressures of standard clinical work while still having an impactful role in the OT world.
-Additionally, there are several non-traditional methods of clinical work to enter into which can similarly alleviate the stresses of a full-time nine to five gig.
+If you are currently battling with these thoughts, don't feel discouraged!
+There are many non-clinical roles that use an OT’s expertise in different ways and are good options if you are looking to avoid standard clinical work while still making an impact in the OT world.

-So what are some of these alternative occupational therapy roles?
-Contract therapy, teletherapy, and utilization review are ways to leverage your OT degree in unconventional ways.
-Of course, this is by no means an all-inclusive list, with many more roles developing each day.
-Furthermore, many of these jobs can serve as a springboard into non-clinical career paths.
-So if a return to standard patient care is not in the cards for you, there is a stable future in any of these roles.
+Some examples of alternative occupational therapy roles include contract therapy, teletherapy, and utilization review, allowing you to leverage your OT degree in unconventional ways.
+And luckily, these jobs can serve as a springboard into non-clinical career paths.
+Long story short, if a return to standard patient care is not in the cards for you, there is a stable future elsewhere.

-This is something I considered for several years before finally deciding it’d be a good option for me.
-Contract work, what some call travel therapy, is an especially good way to keep a hand in clinical work.
-Therapists are able to gain experience in a variety of settings, and not get caught up in larger systems issues related to a facility.
-With contracts typically lasting a minimum of 13 weeks, this is a good way to maintain focus on the immediate day-to-day duties related to your job.
-Job seekers can typically find positions in each practice area, perhaps along with some contracts for unique roles such as program development for a new OT department.
+Contract work, or travel therapy, is an exceptional way to maintain your expertise in clinical work while gaining experience in a variety of settings.
+With contracts lasting a minimum of 13 weeks, you can easily maintain focus on your day-to-day duties without them ever seeming mundane.
+Job seekers can typically find positions in each practice area, along with contracts for roles such as program development for a new OT department.
 It is also a great way to see new geographical areas, as you are able to take contracts local to your desired area or pick a different state for each placement you take.

 If you need any other perks aside from cross-country travel, companies also offer incentives such as free continuing education, fully furnished company housing or a housing stipend to find your own accommodations, a stipend for meals and incidentals, health insurance with vision and dental, and 401k programs.
 Cumulatively, this makes contract work one of the most lucrative areas for therapists.